 Unit Event Num.
 Mnemonic Event Name Unit Mask Description Comments 29H L2_LD MESI 0FH Number of L2 data loads.
-UFH This event indicates that a normal, unlocked, load memory access was received by the L2.
+This event indicates that a normal, unlocked, load memory access was received by the L2.
 It includes only L2 cacheable memory accesses; it does not include I/O accesses, other nonmemory accesses, or memory accesses such as UC/WT memory accesses.
-It does include L2 cacheable TLB miss memory accesses.
-2AH L2_ST MESI 0FH Number of L2 data stores.
-UFH This event indicates that a normal, unlocked, store memory access was received by the L2.
+2AH L2_ST MESI OFH It does include L2 cacheable TLB miss memory accesses.
+Number of L2 data stores.
+This event indicates that a normal, unlocked, store memory access was received by the L2.
 Specifically, it indicates that the DCU sent a read-for-ownership request to the L2.
 It also includes Invalid to Modified requests sent by the DCU to the L2.
-It includes only L2 cacheable memory accesses; it does not include I/O accesses, other nonmemory accesses, or memory accesses such as UC/WT memory accesses.
+It includes only L2 cacheable memory accesses; it does not include I/O accesses, other nonmemory accesses, other nonmemory accesses.
 It includes TLB miss memory accesses.
 24H L2_LINES_IN 00H Number of lines allocated in the L2.
 26H L2_LINES_OUT 00H Number of lines removed from the L2 for any reason.
 25H L2_M_LINES_INM 00H Number of modified lines allocated in the L2.
 27H L2_M_LINES_OUTM 00H Number of modified lines removed from the L2 for any reason.
 2EH L2_RQSTS MESI 0FH Total number of L2 requests.
 21H L2_ADS 00H Number of L2 address strobes.
 22H L2_DBUS_BUSY 00H Number of cycles during which the L2 cache data bus was busy.
 23H L2_DBUS_BUSY_RD 00H Number of cycles during which the data bus was busy transferring read data from L2 to the processor.

-Table A-6.
+Table A-7.
 Events That Can Be Counted with the P6 Family Performance- Monitoring Counters (Contd.)